VladShubin2k4/Base64_encoder_decoder/README.md

 Encoder/Decoder for practice in computer networks
 I will be happy if it will help you!

+On Beta branch is more useful but may be more unstable version

 PS.
 This encoder/decoder now could work only with word without "space" and in diapasone:

 ABCDEFGHIJ KLMNOPQRST UVWXYZabcd efghijklmn opqrstuvwx yz01234567 89+/